zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 This makes me utterly confused, how could that be possible?

 Some testing and an hour of debugging later, the culprit was found!
-Not every post in Eleventy has `tags` as property, which makes caling them will return `undefined`.
-Wild `undefined` tags will appear in any posts that has no tags assigned in their frontmatter.
+Not every post in Eleventy has `tags` as property, which makes caling `tags` property will return `undefined` when reaching some pages.
+Wild `undefined` tags consistently appear in any posts that has no tags assigned in their frontmatter.

-So I need to prevent `tags` being iterated when `tags` is `undefined`:
+So, I need to prevent `tags` being iterated when `tags` is `undefined`:

 ```nunjucks
 {%- raw -%}